Designing the advanced version of a forgotten game from the 80s, and making it 3D printable at home

 And lastly, as much fun as it is to show up at Gen Con and be treated to games you cannot play anywhere else - wouldn’t it be great if you could play these special games at home with your gaming group?

-What if there was an aerial-combat miniatures game that addressed these concerns, had convention-worthy visual appeal, and was 3d-printable by anyone?
+What if there was an aerial-combat miniatures game that addressed these concerns, had convention-worthy visual appeal, and was 3D-printable by anyone?

 The name of the game?
 That’s easy:

-Our design process will encompass the following:
+My design process encompassed the following:

 One of the most fun and unique elements of aerial combat games is how movement is handled.
 A number of approaches have been taken: